WildCard-TheBoard/Pan-TheBoard/README.md

 # Pän::The Board
 View, edit and play of Go game

 ![Overall](https://github.com/WildCard-TheBoard/Pan-TheBoard/assets/136297835/1e3c5448-9cfb-4578-b69f-58e51939c133)

 ## Description
-View, edit and play of Go also known as Baduk or Weiqi.
 Provide various board sizes, and play game with Go engine.
 Board size available from 9x9 to 19x19, 21x21 for experiment.
 Support SGF file read and write.